Microsoft/azure-docs.pt-pt/articles/sql-database/sql-database-xevent-code-ring-buffer.md

 ---
-title: Código do buffer de anéis do XEvent para o banco de dados SQL | Microsoft Docs
+title: Código do buffer de anéis do XEvent para o banco de dados SQL
 description: Fornece um exemplo de código Transact-SQL que é facilitado e rápido pelo uso do destino do buffer de anéis, no banco de dados SQL do Azure.
 services: sql-database
 ms.service: sql-database